 Additional support for producing quality policy advice can be found in the Start Right guidance, Policy Quality Framework, and Policy Methods Toolbox, which were developed by The Policy Project.

 Experience shows that certain behaviours are critical to high quality, timely and clear policy advice.
 This is especially true when they are applied early on in the policy process.
 The Start Right Guide sets out a best practice approach to starting a policy project or fulfilling policy advice requests.

 Policy Quality Framework

-The Policy Quality Framework (PQF) was developed by policy experts to support the development of good quality advice.
+The Policy Quality Framework was developed by policy experts to support the development of good quality advice.
 The framework sets out the characteristics and enablers of high quality and influential advice.
 It provides a set of acid tests to help make sure that advice is robust.
 For more information, see the section Policy Quality Framework Overview.

 Policy Methods Toolbox

 The Policy Methods Toolbox is a growing list of new methods that can be used for gathering evidence, insights and analysis to feed into policy projects.
 The toolbox list is iterative and will be expanded over time.

 Storylining is another tool to ensure your written policy advice or ‘story’ is clearly communicated.
 Start by identifying the primary question that the paper will answer.
 If you need help identifying the primary question, use the ‘CTQ’ (Context, Trigger, Question) method.

 - Context – start by describing the topic (e.g. a health outbreak is causing harm in the community).

 - Trigger – explain why you’re talking about the topic (e.g. people are ill as a result of a lack of services to manage the outbreak, and a review has recommended changes).